alvesalexsander/whatsappButton/README.md

 This section is a more techinical insight that explains how the whatsappButton.js works

  **1. Technology Stack** - The plugin is fully developed with front-end technology.
 Made with Vanilla JavaScript and CSS Rules.
- <br>There is no other dependency that a web browser capable of parsing JavaScript ES6 and CSS3 to run *whatsappButton.js*.
+ <br>There is no other dependency that a web browser capable of parsing JavaScript ES6 and CSS3 specifications to run *whatsappButton.js*.

  **2. Instantiation Parameters** - WhatsappButton is the class that handles some parameters at object instantiation.<br>These parameters are in charge of shaping up the button layout.